Oh My Food Recipes

 If you want a cold taro sago dessert, I prefer or recommend cooking the liquid mixture and refrigerating it the night before.
 Then, make and cook the sago the next day when you are ready to serve.
 In this way, the texture of sago will taste better.

-arlene wong
+3. arlene wong says

 I too noticed you did not mention how much water required to cook taro in the instant pot.
 I now see from comments 1c. to 2c. taro.